ServiceStack/ServiceStack/tests/ServiceStack.Blazor.Tests/Client/wwwroot/content/prerender.md

 > Why did this page load so fast?

-So to answer the answer the initial question, this page loads so fast because it's prerendered version is being loaded from a CDN, it's the same reason why our modern [nextjs.jamstacks.net](https://nextjs.jamstacks.net) and [vue-ssg.jamstacks.net](https://vue-ssg.jamstacks.net) SPA templates have such a great performance and UX.
+So to answer the initial question, this page loads so fast because it's prerendered version is being loaded from a CDN, it's the same reason why our modern [nextjs.jamstacks.net](https://nextjs.jamstacks.net) and [vue-ssg.jamstacks.net](https://vue-ssg.jamstacks.net) SPA templates have such a great performance and UX.